Advancing Social Innovation

 Winning Team: Map the System 2022

 Their project findings highlight access to financing as key for homeownership, which in turn enables wealth accumulation and upward mobility.
-These benefits culminate in greater income equality, which has huge societal impact.
+These benefits culminate in greater income equality, which has a huge societal impact.
 Their work encourages the development of innovative financial instruments to fill the gap in the market and de-risk and reduce perceived risk of this gap in the market.

 Map the System 2020